codegangsta/bwag/controllers/README.md

 ## Exercises
 1. Extend this ViewController implementation to render JSON as well as HTML.
-2. Play with more controller implemenations, get creative.
+2. Play with more controller implementations, get creative.
 3. Create more controllers that embed the ViewController struct.